 We are Sexplain

-Vision: improve people's sexual health and emotional wellbeing, and give them the critical tools to develop or defend a more equal society.
+Vision: improve people's physical health and emotional wellbeing, and give them the critical tools to develop or defend a more equal society.

-Mission: comprehensive and inclusive sex and relationships education workshops for young people which confronts taboos and social injustices.
+Mission: comprehensive and inclusive sex and relationships education workshops for young people which confront taboos and social injustices.

 sexism and sexual violence has become normalised in all spheres, from hollywood to uk classrooms.